bameyrick/JS-Speed-Test/README.md

 ##Usage

 ##### Getting and Setting Options
-At the moment there is only one option, and that is "maxTime".
-This setting will force SpeedTest to finish testing and return its best value after a certain length of time (in milliseconds).
+At the moment there is only two options, they are "maxTime" and "baseUrl".
+MaxTime will force SpeedTest to finish testing and return its best value after a certain length of time (in milliseconds).
 SpeedTest may finish the whole test before this time but this is a sure fire way that you get a value returned within a specified timeframe.
 Default maxTime is 2000.
+BaseURL is a reference to where the test images are located.

 ###### Getting Options
 ```javascript